-In addition to the sanctions a student may face from the Code of Conduct Committee of the University, the most significant infractions may require the University to report the incident or behavior to the Board of Nursing by statute.
+In addition to the sanctions a student may face from the Code of Conduct Committee of the University, the most significant infractions may require the University to report the incident or behavior to the licensing board by statute.

-The priority of the College of Nursing and Health Care Professions is the education of future health care professionals in a safe environment for students, faculty, staff, and patients.
-Patient safety is of the utmost importance.
-In certain cases where a student is engaged in behavior that is intentionally harmful, negligent, below program standards, or inconsistent with nursing or athletic training professional standards, whether potentially or actually harmful to a patient, the Dean or designee will report the incident to the respective regulatory board as soon as the incident is substantiated.
-Reporting is mandatory.
-The following documents guide the professional practice of athletic training and define the skills appropriate for students at the baccalaureate
+The priority of the College of Nursing and Health Care Professions is the education of future health care professionals in a safe environment for students, faculty, staff, and patients/clients.
+Patient/Client safety is of the utmost importance.
+In certain cases where a student is engaged in behavior that is intentionally harmful, negligent, below program standards, or inconsistent with the discipline's professional standards, whether potentially or actually harmful to a patient, the Dean or designee will report the incident to the respective regulatory board as soon as the incident is substantiated when reporting is mandatory.